ProximoSrl/ProximoSrl.github.io/_posts/2014-09-22-configuration.md

     sysdb = new MongoClient(sysUrl).GetServer().GetDatabase(sysUrl.DatabaseName);
     sysdb.GetStats();
 });
 {% endhighlight %}

-The semantic is simple, GetSetting accepts a lambda that should consume and validate the setting.
+The semantic is simple, GetSetting accepts a lambda that should **consume and validate the setting in a single step**.
 If no exception is thrown or lambda returns empty string, configuration is considered to be good.
-If connection string is wrong I got an exception: *Error during usage of configuration 'connectionStrings.system' - Config location: http://localhost/Jarvis/Debug/config.json - error: Unable to connect to server fingolfin:27017: No such host is known.*.
-This log contains enough details to understand **what** configuration is wrong and **where** you can find config file to fix it.
+If connection string is wrong I immediately got an exception: *Error during usage of configuration 'connectionStrings.system' - Config location: http://localhost/Jarvis/Debug/config.json - error: Unable to connect to server fingolfin:27017: No such host is known.*.
+This log contains enough details to understand **what** configuration is wrong **where** it can be fixed.

-If the setting is expected to be a simple comma separated list of integer we can use this code.
+This is especially good if the setting is complex, ex:a simple comma separated list of integers

 {% highlight csharp %}
 List<Int32> parsedConfig = new List<int>();